 When we originally left in April of 2018, we had saved up enough money for us to travel and see the country for six months.
 We made a rule with ourselves that as soon as that 6-month money ran out, we had to settle somewhere and get jobs.

-We lucked out and volunteered for a trade show in Flagstaff, AZ in May 2018 and made connections that led to a part-time job in September, just about when our money was running out.
+We lucked out and volunteered for a trade show in Flagstaff, AZ in May 2018 and made connections that led to a part-time job in our first year of full-timing, just about when our money was running out.
 We work remotely providing customer service and social media management and work on the ground at the events.
 The rest of the time we are free to roam as long as we stay in relative contact and get our work done.

 What advice do you have to someone contemplating a lifestyle like this?